 We also harvest Acipenscer Gueldenstaedtii,the Russian sturgeon and Acipenscer Baerii, the Siberian sturgeon, species considered to be the best amongst those that are allowed to be harvested.

 Monday to Friday 9.00-17.00

 Secure delivery within 48 hours

-Due to Covid-19 it may take longer than usual to fulfill your order.
+Due to Covid-19 requirements it may take longer than usual to prepare your order.
 We are working to get your order to you as quickly as possible.